tylerlwsmith/pi-in-the-end/README.md

-# "In the End" player for Raspberry Pi (WIP)
+# "In the End" player for Raspberry Pi

-This work-in-progress project will run on a Raspberry Pi and will play the chorus from "In the End" by Linkin Park when the song's intro is played on a connected MIDI device.
-You can see me demoing the script on [my Twitter](https://twitter.com/tylerlwsmith/status/1327802206020464640).
-The demo prints to the console, but the final project will play the chorus through connected speakers.
+This project will run on a Raspberry Pi and will play the chorus from "In the End" by Linkin Park (mp3 not included) when the song's intro is played on a connected MIDI device.
+You can see me demoing an early version of the script on [my Twitter](https://twitter.com/tylerlwsmith/status/1327802206020464640).
+The demo prints to the console, but this completed project plays the chorus through connected speakers.

 ## Installation